 Narm Charm: It's a Youtube Poop of Spongebob where Mr. Krabs suddenly gets a desire to kill, turns into "MOAR Krabs" while in jail, and thus forms the villain.
 Yet despite this, the story in general manages to be pretty entertaining.
 And as judged by this page, it even scared some of the viewers.

 And Sierra is often simplified as "The girl who likes Cody," being made to be a completely ordinary girl that happens to either have a crush on him or they've already hooked up some time before the story.
-It's pretty jarring to see that every hint of being outright deranged or her very obsessive stalker habits are ignored since the show played them up for most of the third season, seemed to be toning them down near the end, and Flanderized them again in the first half of the fifth.
+The hints of being outright deranged or her very obsessive stalker habits are ignored despite the fact that the show played them up for most of the third season, seemed to be toning them down near the end, and Flanderized them again in the first half of the fifth.

-[This guy might already be on the DILP page but I'm sure Sierra isn't, after giving it a look] Ezekiel is canonically pretty arrogant.
-He's so egotistic, that he acts like he's an incredible player despite having an early elimination of the first season, and when he's also kicked off early in the third, he refuses to accept this and willingly clings on the jet.
+Ezekiel is canonically pretty arrogant.
+He acts like he's an incredible player despite having an early elimination in the first season, and when he's also kicked off early in the third, he refuses to accept this and willingly clings on the jet.
 And hides there until he becomes feral.
 Fan works — even the ones afterWorld Tour (although it is notably less common) — completely get rid of this and write him as a Woobie saint who actually doesn't even want to be on the show, and is actively mistreated by other characters (particularly Courtney and Eva, even though the former would probably have better things to do than repeatedly antagonize him) just for his comments back in the first season even when there's indications that his ego might rise another reason for people to not like him.
 The writers probably wrote the first-eliminated contestant in season four to be as unlikable as possible to prevent something like this from happening again, and they seem to have succeeded.